-Trawling is not generally permitted in any area within 1/2 mile of the mainland, except by duly licensed live-bait dealers.
+Trawling is not generally permitted in any area within 1/2 mile of the mainland, except by duly licensed live-bait catch boats.
 Please contact the MDMR for more details on closed areas.

-Trawling is prohibited north of the Intracoastal Waterway (tugboat channel) starting at midnight Dec.
-31 of each year.
+Trawling is prohibited north of the Intracoastal Waterway (tugboat channel) beginning Jan.
+1 of each year.
 The area south of the Intracoastal Waterway (tugboat channel and west of the Gulfport ship channel) will be closed to trawling after April 30 of each year and prior to the opening of shrimp season (special extensions may be made by the Commission on Marine Resources pending sampling results).